What does LGBTQ2 / 2SLGBTQ+ …mean?

-LGBTQ2+ is an umbrella term that refers to the most commonly discussed queer identities and/or orientations:
+2SLGBTQ+ is a shortened form of an umbrella term that refers to the most commonly discussed queer identities and/or orientations:

 - Queer / Questioning

-Both because there are many queer identities and orientations not covered by the LGBTQ2+ intialism and because the list changes and grows as our understanding evolves, we use the + to include all of the other identities not covered by the shortened intialism.
+Both because there are many queer identities and orientations not covered by the 2SLGBTQ+ initialism and because the list changes and grows as our understanding evolves, we use the + to include all of the other identities not covered by the shortened initialism.

 Gender v.
 Sexuality

 Gender identity refers to a person’s internal sense of self and the gender they feel like inside, which may or may not align with the gender they were assigned at birth.
 Sexuality, on the other hand, refers to the types of people someone is attracted to.

 At birth, doctors usually assign infants one of two binary genders: male or female.
 This overlooks intersex people (people whose biology is ambiguous) and people with genders outside the binary.
 Cultures around the world have had traditions of non-binary gender for thousands of years, of which Two-Spirit Indigenous Canadians are just one example.